Widen the Lens -

-Most people try to change their circumstances while leaving this lens untouched.
-But when you reorganise how you see yourself, behaviour begins to change naturally.
+Most people try to change behaviour or circumstances while leaving this system untouched.
+But when the underlying organisation changes — how experience is categorised and how broadly those categories are applied — behaviour reorganises naturally.

 Link: [Learn more about the work →]